smartSenseSolutions/smartsense-gaia-x-api/README.md

 ## Known issue or improvement

 1. Authentication and Authorization flow can be improved(using OpenID4VP/SOIPV2)
-2. Data exchange based on Gaia-x trust framework(Ocean protocol??)
-3. Unit Test
+2. Unit Test
-4. K8S ingress and secret creation can be done using argoCD/argo workflow
+3. K8S ingress and secret creation can be done using argoCD/argo workflow
-5. Storage of key and other files can be done in better and more secure way
+4. Storage of key and other files can be done in better and more secure way

 ## Run application